CenturyLinkCloud/clc-go-cli/README.md

 ### Set up the configuration file

-The program uses a configuration file with the following path: `$HOME/.clc/config.yml`.
+The program uses a configuration file located at `$HOME/.clc/config.yml` on Linux/Unix/Mac and `C:\Users\%username%` on Windows.
 One is created automatically on the first execution of any command.
 The file is in YAML format.
 The following fields count:

 * `user` and `password`: the credentials used for authentication.
 * `defaultformat`: a default output format, either `json`, `table` or `text`.